Resolution of singularities of an idealistic filtration in dimension 3 after Benito-Villamayor

 The outline of the paper goes as follows.

-After \S 1, which describes the outline of the paper, we give an overview of the contents in \S 2.
+After \S 1, which describes the outline of the paper, we give a brief overview of the contents of the paper in \S 2.
 In \S 3, we present a quick review on the algorithm in characteristic zero.
 Our algorithm in positive characteristic is modeled upon the classical algorithm in characteristic zero.
-The review is given in such a way that the reader can see the similarities and differences between the two through an easy and accessible comparison.
+The review is given in such a way that the reader can see the similarities and differences between our algorithm and the classical algorithm through an easy and accessible comparison.
 In \S 4, we present the general mechanism of our algorithm for resolution of singularities in positive characteristic.
-In \S 5, we present a solution to the problem of resolution of singularities in the monomial case \text{in dimension 3}, thus completing our algorithm as a whole \text{in dimension 3}.
+In \S 5, we present a solution to the problem of resolution of singularities in the monomial case in dimension 3, thus completing our algorithm as a whole in dimension 3.

 We assume, throughout the entire paper, that the base field is an algebraically closed field $k = \overline{k}$ of characteristic zero $\mathrm{char}(k) = 0$ or positive characteristic $\mathrm{char}(k) = p > 0$.
-Therefore, there is no danger in \it not \rm distinguishing the two notions ``smooth over $k$'' and ``regular'' (meaning that every local ring of a variety is a regular local ring), and in using the word ``nonsingular'' as synonymous.
+Therefore, there is no danger in \emph{not} distinguishing the two notions ``smooth over $k$'' and ``regular'' (meaning that every local ring of a variety is a regular local ring), and in using the word ``nonsingular'' as a synonym.
 In the case where the base field $k$ is perfect, our algorithm over its algebraic closure $\overline{k}$ is invariant under the action of the Galois group $\mathrm{Gal}(\overline{k}/k)$ and hence descends to the algorithm over the original base field $k$.
 The case where the base field is not perfect will be investigated elsewhere.